Practical Nurse Certificate (LPN)

 Your first step toward a nursing career

-Our Practical Nurse Certificate Program prepares you for a career as a licensed practical nurse (LPN).
-You’ll attend class for four semesters, or about 16 months*.
-During that time, you’ll earn 30 nursing and 16 liberal arts credits.
-You’ll also develop the knowledge and skills to provide direct nursing care in a variety of settings.
+Our Practical Nurse Certificate Program prepares you for a career as a licensed practical nurse (LPN) in approximately 16 months*.
+During this time, you will earn 30 nursing and 16 liberal arts and sciences credits.
+You will acquire the knowledge and skills necessary to provide direct nursing care in a variety of settings.

-*Note: these are nursing classes only.
-A transcript review will determine if you need other prerequisites in addition to the nursing classes, which could result in two additional terms of study and evening options available, but not on the weekend.
+*Note: A transcript review will determine if you need required liberal arts and science courses in addition to the nursing classes.
+This could result in two additional terms of study (weekend options are not available for Liberal Arts courses).

 One of New York’s best

 Students who complete the required course work are eligible to sit for the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
-Maria graduates have a near-perfect pass rate on the exam, consistently surpassing their peers in other New York LPN programs.
+Maria College PNC graduates consistently surpass the annual mean pass rate for the NCLEX-PN® in New York State.
 This strong performance has earned Maria a top 10 ranking in New York State from PracticalNursing.org.
+Nursing programs were assessed on several factors which represents how well a program supports students toward NCLEX-PN licensure and beyond.

-The Practical Nurse Certificate (PNC), a program within the Maria College Department of Nursing, is a 44-credit certificate program.
-Maria students also receive college credits for their LPN courses (28 in Nursing, 16 in Liberal Arts and Sciences).
-As a result, LPN program graduates may qualify for advanced placement in AAS programs offered at Maria or other colleges—giving you a head start toward a career as an RN.
+The Practical Nurse Certificate (PNC), a program within the Maria College Department of Nursing, is a 46-credit certificate program.
+Maria students also receive college credits for their LPN courses (30 in Nursing, 16 in Liberal Arts and Sciences).
+As a result, PNC program graduates may be eligible to transfer these credits for advanced placement in the AAS in nursing program offered at Maria College giving you a head start toward a career as an RN.

 Please click here to review data on financial and program completion data.